Noticing an abnormal amount of hair loss can be very frightening, but you may just be shedding more hairs than normal.

 This is called telogen effluvium, and it's actually pretty common.
 We usually lose between 50 and 100 strands a day- but don't worry, it often stops on its own!

-Hair loss (anagen effluvium) occurs when something stops the hair from growing, and if you have hair loss, your hair will not grow until the cause stops.
+Hair loss (anagen effluvium) is when hair growth is hindered, and if you experience it, your hair will not grow until the obstacle preventing growth ceases.

 - Hormonal changes- A sudden hormone change, like pregnancy, childbirth, and menopause can commonly cause hair loss in women.